MULTI ACADEMY TRUST

 Chief Finance Officer - Rachel Barfoot (Academy Business Manager)

-Local Governors for Four Acres Academy: Steven Lewis, Sabina Bigwood Gittings, James Hodgeson and
+Local Governors for Four Acres Academy: Steven Lewis, Sabrina Bigwood-Gittings, James Hodgeson, Siobhan Walsh and Bianca Rawsen

 Solicitor - Shuna Histead